bitrise-io/devcenter/_articles/jp/bitrise-cli/step-inputs.md

 Step inputs are environment items that tell the Bitrise CLI how to run a given Step.
 As discussed in the [Steps](/bitrise-cli/steps) section, the default inputs can be found in the `step.yml` file of every step and the user only needs to manually set the inputs they wish to change.

 Step inputs can be defined in the `step.yml` file of the project by setting the `inputs` property.
 They have the same syntax as every environment property.
 It consists of two main parts: a `KEY: value` pair and an `opts` field.
-The key and the value are required, the `opts` field is optional.

 {% include message_box.html type="example" title="Step input example" content="